 How to sew knit fabric with an overlocker and prepare your pieces for assembly?

-To assemble your sweatshirt with the overlocker you will use the overlocker’s knife to neatly trim the raw edges.
+To assemble your sweatshirt with the overlocker, you will use the overlocker’s knife to neatly trim the raw edges.
 This same knife hates needles...
 If a needle hits the knife, it’s ruined!
-Most of the time, you will have to replace the piece.
-So if you use needles, you must be very focused and careful.
+Most of the time, you’ll have to replace the piece.
+So if you use needles, you need to be very focused and careful.

 So, I present to you the three existing methods to prepare for assembly:

-This works very well for materials that have quite some thickness and since you can’t miss them, there are very few "accidents" of clips passing into the knife.
+These work very well for fabrics with quite some thickness and since you can’t miss them, there are very few "accidents" of clips hitting the knife.
 You can see them well and remove them as you go, which is a clear advantage.
-However, the degree of precision of these clips is much lower than for the other two methods.
+However, the precision level of these clips is much lower than the other two methods.

-2. classic pinsFor preparing seams, you can also use pins by inserting them parallel to the seam.
-This prevents them from passing into the knife.
-It requires some experience to place them well.
-I advise shifting them slightly to avoid the overlocker foot passing over them and irreversibly marking the fabric (due to the foot’s pressure on the pin).
+2. classic pinsFor seam preparation, you can also use pins by inserting them parallel to the seam.
+This prevents them from hitting the knife.
+It takes some experience to place them well.
+I recommend offsetting them slightly to avoid the overlocker foot passing over them and irreversibly marking the fabric (due to the foot’s pressure on the pin).
 This method requires attention but allows for more precise matching.

 This method is the Rolls-Royce, especially if you have very slippery fabrics or a lot of ease to absorb.
 It has the advantage of not causing problems with the overlocker knife.
-The drawback is obviously the time, especially if you are not used to making basting stitches.
+The downside is obviously the time, especially if you’re not used to making basting stitches.

 You will find the materials for these three methods in the shop.
-My favourites remain the pins and the basting thread.
+My favorites remain the needles and the basting thread.

 The sewing experience

-For this sweatshirt, I used a "home" pattern with raglan sleeves that I really like and of which I have already made several versions.
+For this sweatshirt, I used a "homemade" raglan sleeve pattern that I really like and have already made several versions of.

-I sewed the small shoulder dart with the sewing machine for more precision.
+I sewed the small shoulder clip with the sewing machine for more precision.
 Then the rest of the assembly was done entirely with the overlocker.

-For my sweatshirt, I chose 1.3m of printed sweatshirt knit fabric from the shop as well as 50cm of tawny lurex ribbing.
+For my sweatshirt, I chose 1.3m of patterned sweatshirt knit from the shop as well as 50cm of tawny lurex ribbing.
 I chose beige and brown cones for the overlocker.

 I first assembled the sleeves to the body.
 Then, I assembled the sides and sleeves in one seam.

-I loved once again making a sweatshirt, a must-have piece in my wardrobe!
-And you can see it on my blissful face 😂.
+I loved making a sweatshirt again, a must-have piece in my wardrobe!
+And you can tell by my blissful expression 😂.
 And you, do you like sewing knit fabric?

-In any case, if you don’t dare to start alone or if you are afraid to make more complex pieces with the overlocker; I organise courses at the workshop to get you started.
-Feel free to check our course offerings... so all that’s left is to get to your needles!
+In any case, if you don’t dare to start alone or are afraid to make more complex pieces with the overlocker; I organize courses at the workshop to get you started.
+Feel free to check out our course offerings... so all that’s left is to get to your needles!

 2 thoughts on “Sewing a sweatshirt entirely with the overlocker... it is not so difficult!”